-SUNY will also undertake in the Continuing Disclosure Agreement to provide to DASNY, the Trustee and DAC, in a timely manner, the notices required to be provided by Rule 15c2-12 and described below (the "Notices").
-In addition, DASNY and the Trustee have undertaken, for the benefit of the Bondholders, to provide such Notices to DAC, should DASNY have actual knowledge of the occurrence of a Notice Event (as hereinafter defined).
-Upon receipt of Notices from DASNY, SUNY or the Trustee, DAC will file the Notices with the MSRB in a timely manner.
-With respect to the Series 2013A Bonds, DAC has only the duties specifically set forth in the Continuing Disclosure Agreement.
-DAC's obligation to deliver the information at the times and with the contents described in the Continuing Disclosure Agreement is limited to the extent SUNY has provided such information to DAC as required by the Continuing Disclosure Agreement.
-DAC has no duty with respect to the content of any disclosure or Notices made pursuant to the terms of the Continuing Disclosure Agreement and

-DAC has no duty or obligation to review or verify any information contained in the Annual Information, Notices or any other information, disclosures or notices provided to it by SUNY, the Trustee or DASNY and shall not be deemed to be acting in any fiduciary capacity for DASNY, SUNY, the Holders of the Series 2013A Bonds or any other party.
-DAC has no responsibility for the failure of DASNY to provide to DAC a Notice required by the Continuing Disclosure Agreement or duty to determine the materiality thereof.
-DAC shall have no duty to determine or liability for failing to determine whether SUNY, the Trustee or DASNY has complied with the Continuing Disclosure Agreement and DAC may conclusively rely upon certifications of SUNY, the Trustee and DASNY with respect to their respective obligations under the Continuing Disclosure Agreement.
-In the event the obligations of DAC as DASNY's disclosure dissemination agent terminate, DASNY will either appoint a successor disclosure dissemination agent or, alternatively, assume all responsibilities of the disclosure dissemination agent for the benefit of the Bondholders.
+SUNY will also undertake in the Continuing Disclosure Agreement to provide to DASNY, the Trustee and DAC, in a timely manner, not in excess of ten (10) Business Days after the occurrence of a Notice Event (as hereinafter defined), the notices required to be provided by Rule 15c2-12 and described below (the "Notices").
+Upon receipt of Notices from SUNY, DASNY or the Trustee, DAC will file the Notices with the MSRB in a timely manner.
+With respect to the Series 2015A Bonds, DAC has only the duties specifically set forth in the Continuing Disclosure Agreement.
+DAC's obligation to deliver the information at the times and with the contents described in the Continuing Disclosure Agreement is limited to the extent it has been provided such information pursuant to the Continuing Disclosure Agreement.
+DAC has no duty with respect to the content of any disclosure or Notices made pursuant to the terms of the Continuing Disclosure Agreement and DAC has no duty or obligation to review or verify any information contained in the Annual Information, audited financial statements.
+Notices or any other information, disclosures or notices provided to it by SUNY, the Trustee or DASNY and shall not be deemed to be acting in any fiduciary capacity for DASNY, SUNY, the Holders of the Series 2015A Bonds or any other party.
+DAC has no responsibility for the failure of DASNY, SUNY or the Trustee to provide to DAC a Notice required by the Continuing Disclosure Agreement or duty to determine the materiality thereof.
+DAC has no duty to determine or liability for failing to determine whether SUNY, the Trustee or DASNY has complied with the Continuing Disclosure Agreement and DAC may conclusively rely upon certifications of SUNY, the Trustee and DASNY with respect to their respective obligations under the Continuing Disclosure Agreement.
+In the event the obligations of DAC as disclosure dissemination agent terminate, DASNY will either appoint a successor disclosure dissemination agent or, alternatively, assume all responsibilities of the disclosure dissemination agent for the benefit of the Bondholders.